SZ-X-ray Surface Brightness Fluctuations in the SPT-XMM clusters: Constraints out to

-In Figure~\ref{fig:A3Ds} we present the amplitude spectra of individual clusters for which $A_{\rho}$ in Ring 1 had at least one node with significance $\xi > 9$.
+In Figure~\ref{fig:A3Ds} we present the amplitude spectra of those clusters for which $A_{\rho}$ in Ring 1 had at least one node with significance $\xi > 9$.
+This is an arbitrary choice to showcase a handful of clusters with the best data (especially spectra with three or more nodes of $\xi > 2$).
 Without clear observations of the spectral cascade, i.e. significant constraints at scales smaller than the observed peaks (with $\xi_{A_{\rho}} > 2$), we are limited in how well we can infer the injection scales.
 To the extent that a drop-off at larger scales than the injection scale is expected \citep[e.g.][]{Gaspari2013_PS}, the relatively flat spectra (e.g. that of Ring 1 in SPT-CLJ2248-4431 or SPT-CLJ0014-3022, for which many nodes have $\xi > 5$) suggest multiple injection scales.

 This potential has been noted in other works \citep[e.g.][]{romero2023,dupourque2023,romero2024}, and in the case of SPT-CLJ0014-3022 (that is, Abell 2744), we know it is a multiple-merger system.
 Notwithstanding issues of substructure masking (discussed in Appendix~\ref{sec:substructure_masking}), it is not surprising to find multiple injection scales. \citet{gomez2012} find a bimodal galaxy distribution in SPT-CLJ2248-4431 (Abell S1063) and infer that it is in a merging state, while the X-ray distribution does not reveal such bimodality. \citet{shitanishi2018} classify SPT-CLJ2248-4431 as a non cool-core cluster and there is no substantial substructure in the X-ray images, including work by \citet{olivares2023} who found no evidence of X-ray cavities in \textit{Chandra} images of SPT-CLJ2248-4431.